 Diversity statements, for example, are something that many potential candidates care about.
 Yet sometimes hiring teams leave them out of job posts because ‘they’re assumed.’
 Same thing with benefits and perks.
 But candidates don’t make assumptions about these things.

-In fact, our own research shows that diversity statements increase the perception on the part of job seekers that a company is committed to inclusive employment practices.
+In fact, our own research on diversity statements shows that they increase the perception on the part of job seekers that a company is committed to inclusive employment practices.
 Even when the diversity statement is ‘common’ or ‘legalese.’

 4. Language can be a deal-breaker